 We love to get around

-Cities are transforming the way people travel.
-For sustainable cities, improving the way people get around also means reducing the amount of energy we use.
+Our participating cities are transforming the way people travel.
+For sustainable cities, improving the way people get around also means reducing the amount of energy we use while improving air quality and health.
 Transportation accounts for 25% of global energy

 use so cities are finding ways to change that.
 Car-free and car-restricted areas, electrification, more public transport, promoting cycling and pedestrian-friendly streets are just some of the better ways to travel that will lead to a healthier environment.

 We love the power of nature

-Cities love the power of nature and are becoming hotspots for renewable energy solutions.
+Our participating cities love the power of nature and are becoming hotspots for nature based solutions and renewable energy solutions.
 Right now, city dwellers are responsible for over 70% of our planet’s energy-related carbon emissions.
 But by becoming trailblazers for renewables,

 cities have the opportunity to change that.
 From solar water heating, geothermal heating, biogas, wind farms, solar electricity and smart grids, renewables don’t affect the air we breathe, our water supplies and our climate system.
 And that means healthy, happier people.

 We love green buildings

-they account for up to 80% of carbon emissions.
+cities they account for up to 80% of carbon emissions.
 By championing new designs, incentives and standards, cities are leading the way to more energy-efficient homes, and inspiring a global trend where new buildings become energy producers rather than energy consumers.